iterait/emloop/docs/tutorial.rst

 #. main_loop
 #. hooks

-Let's dig in to them one by one.
+Let's dig into them one by one.

 Dataset
 =======

 In our case, we only need to tell cxflow which dataset to use.
 This is done by specifying `module` and `class` of the dataset.
-In addition, we specify the parameters of the dataset (those ones required in dataset's `_init_with_kwargs` method).
+In addition, we will specify the parameters of the dataset (those ones passed to dataset's `_init_with_kwargs` method).

 .. code-block:: yaml